nadiashaikh/Mentoredproject/README.md

 ### What went well?

 I have been able to multi task and have learned to time manage tasks, training and project completion.
+I am happy i could do nexus repo well.

 ### What didn't go as planned?

 I wanted to do the stretch Goals too but the VM crashed 2 hours before the estimated time so i could not compleate as i decided.
+I tried the stretch goals but was not successfull.

 ### Possible improvements for future challenges.